-The Food and Drug Administration's Office of Criminal Investigations (OCI) was created in 1992 to conduct and coordinate investigations of suspected criminal violations of the Federal Food, niques

-Drug, and Cosmetic Act, and other laws enforced by the FDA.
+The Food and Drug Administration's Office of Criminal Investigations (OCI) was created in 1992 to conduct and coordinate investigations of suspected criminal violations of the Federal Food, Drug, and Cosmetic Act, and other laws enforced by the FDA.
 After receiving complaints regarding the improper removal of an FDA safety officer, Senator Grassley identified concerns regarding the operation and activities of OCI.
 The complaints were received from various sources alleging that, at times, OCI used improper investigative techniques, including abusive tactics.

-The Senator asked GAO to perform an audit of OCI's budget and activities and to review OCI's investigative standards and techdETlogix Annuloplasty Ring and 510(k) Submissions for Modifications to Devices on the U.S. Market
+The Senator asked GAO to perform an audit of OCI's budget and activities and to review OCI's investigative standards and techniques.